-We agreed with the directors that we would report to the directors all audit differences in excess of £13,000 (2018: £10,980) as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to the directors on disclosure matters that we identified when assessing the overall presentation of the financial statements
+We agreed with the directors that we would report all audit differences in excess of £9,480 (2019: £13,000) as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the directors on disclosure matters that we identified when assessing the overall presentation of the financial statements.

-An overview of the scope of our audit
+7. An overview of the scope of our audit